 - Dash of pure vanilla extract

-- 1 tsp grass-fed ghee
+- 1 tsp grass-fed ghee or coconut oil

 - 2 Tbsp unsweetened applesauce